 7. Door Handles, Light Switches (Sanitize)

-Break rooms are a shared office environment, making it all the important to keep this space free of germs and clutter.
+Break Room/Kitchen Break rooms are a shared office environment, making it all the important to keep this space free of germs and clutter.
 To help maintain a clean break room, consider employing a commercial cleaning service to clean it regularly.
-In between these professional cleanings, make it a point to keep the refrigerator, countertops and appliances tidy.
-Many people prepare meals in the kitchen area, so be mindful of crumbs and other food items.
+In between these professional cleanings, make it a point to keep the refrigerator, countertops and appliances tidy and soil free.
+Many people prepare meals in the kitchen area, so be mindful of crumbs and other food items that can become trapped in hard to see places.
 When food is left out, it can invite unwanted critters and foul odors into your breakroom.

 8. Sanitize Sinks, Countertops, Tables and Front of Cabinets